ljunggren/boozang-docs/README.md

 After these have been completed, do the following on the Boozang side

+**These are the steps needed on the Boozang side**

 1. Add the XRay API key to Boozang integrations
 2. Synchronize features

 After this has been completed, you already have a successful integration.
 To get the best value out of the integration, upload the reports on the XRay side.
-Perform the following steps on whatever CI server you are running
+Perform the following steps on whatever CI server you are running.

+**These are the steps needed on the CI server side**

 1. Define a Boozang CI job
 2. Add code to upload features on XRay